 Bruce Meyer is the founding chairman of the Petersen Automotive Museum Foundation.
 He is a longtime auto collector and member of three automotive halls of fame.
 He is also a Beverly Hills real estate investor and president of Meyer Pacific.
-He serves on the board of the Henry Ford Museum and St. John’s Health Center Foundation and is a founding board member of the CHP 11-99 Foundation, a nonprofit that provides assistance to California Highway Patrol employees and their families.
-Bruce is a member of the Pebble Beach Concours d’Elegance Advisory Board and was instrumental in having the Hot Rod class added to the event.
+He serves on the board of The Henry Ford Museum and St. John’s Health Center Foundation and is a founding board member of the CHP 11-99 Foundation, a nonprofit that provides assistance to California Highway Patrol employees and their families.
+Bruce is a member of the Pebble Beach Concours d’Elegance Advisory Board and was instrumental in having the Hot Rod class added to the event in 1997.
 He owns such treasures as a 1932 Ford Doane Spencer roadster and a Bonneville Salt Flats belly tanker.
 In 2012, at age 71, he earned membership in the Bonneville 200 MPH Club when the 1932 roadster he was piloting reached 205 mph.